Rethunk-Tech/mcp-golang/CONTRIBUTING.md

    - Return clear success or error responses
    - Provide descriptive names that indicate the action

-2. **Resource Design**
+2. **Go Tool Design**
-   - Keep resources focused on providing data
+   - Use consistent parameter naming and defaults
-   - Avoid complex computations in resources
+   - Handle process output consistently
-   - Use appropriate URI patterns
+   - Provide clear error messages for command failures
-   - Establish consistent content formats
+   - Include documentation for each Go tool

 3. **Error Handling**
    - Use custom error classes